 9. Clean the feeder on a daily basis

 Drips of nectar will inevitably fall from their bills onto the feeder as birds feed.
-Feeders can also drip if they are filled too full.
+Hummingbird feeders can also drip if they are filled too full.
 The nectar is forced out of the feeder because of the air pressure inside.

-Every time you refill the feeder, carefully clean the outside and around the feeding ports to remove any spilled nectar.
+Every time you refill hummingbird feeders, carefully clean the outside and around the feeding ports to remove any spilled nectar.
 Also, take time to repair any cracks and replace any parts of the feeder to minimize leaks.

 Even if small in size, exposed portions of nectar that form a mess can attract insects to your feeder, including bees.
 Insects can smell leaked nectar and sticky stains, and they will take advantage of any spills.

-It is recommended to clean your feeder on a daily basis, but this process only takes 30 seconds of your time.
+It is recommended to clean hummingbird feeders on a daily basis, but this process only takes 30 seconds of your time.
 Hummingbird feeders are not hard to handle as they have a grateful shape and are more than simple to clean.

 10. Try a shaded location